ziad-saab/exquisite-cadaver/README.md

 This repo contains the front-end code of the app.
 The back-end is available at: https://github.com/Cathe313/exquisite-cadaver-loopback

-The app itself is online at http://www.exquisite-cadaver.com.
+The app itself is online at https://www.exquisitecadaver.net.

 The front-end uses:
 - Foundation (http://foundation.zurb.com/)
 - BackboneJS
-- Underscore
+- UnderscoreJS
 - NodeJS

 Grunt and Webpack were used for the development of this app.